SkiFire13/master-thesis/chapters/background/5-parity-games.typ

   - if $pi$ is infinite then consider $max inf(p(v_0) p(v_1) ...)$: if it is even the winner is player 0, otherwise it is player 1.
 ]

-We will focus on a subclass of parity games, which for convenience we will call _bipartite parity games_ and _total parity games_.
+From now on we will focus on a subclass of parity games, which for convenience we will call _bipartite parity games_ and _total parity games_.
 Bipartite parity games are games whose graph is bipartite, forcing players to perfectly alternate their moves.
 Total parity games instead require every vertex to have at least one successor, thus forcing every play to be infinite.

-We will mostly deal with bipartite parity games.
-This can be done without loss of generality since, as we will show, we can convert any parity game to a "compatible" total parity game.
+The parity games we will generate will be bipartite by construction, though not necessarily total.
+We will however mostly deal with total parity games since, as we will show, we can convert any parity game to a "compatible" total parity game.

 #definition("bipartite parity game")[
   Let $G = (V_0, V_1, E, p)$ be a parity game.
 It is called bipartite if the graph $(V_0, V_1, E)$ is bipartite, that is $forall v in V_i. v E sect V_i = varempty$.